nuance-communications/Mix-DLG-PyTester-Sample/README.md

 # Mix Dialog Validation Project

 The project aims to provide examples of how one can validate their Mix project through the DLGaaS APIs with the pytest automation framework.
-This topic was covered on: [Apr 19 - Building a Quality Mix application: effective strategies for testing](https://player.vimeo.com/video/875846864).
+This topic was covered on: <a href="https://player.vimeo.com/video/875846864" target="_blank">Apr 19 - Building a Quality Mix application: effective strategies for testing</a>.
 The project uses a simple YAML format to write test cases that is supported by the sample test app.
-The project also assumes you have already set up your Python gRPC environment following the Mix documentation [[here](https://docs.nuance.com/mix/apis/dialog-grpc/v1/grpc-setup-dlg/)].
+The project also assumes you have already set up your Python gRPC environment following the Mix documentation <a href="https://docs.nuance.com/mix/apis/dialog-grpc/v1/grpc-setup-dlg/" target="_blank">here</a>.

-The project has two sample test cases that can be used to test the Coffee app quick start [[here]](https://docs.nuance.com/mix/get_started/quick_start/):
+The project has two sample test cases that can be used to test the Coffee app quick start <a href="[https:/](https://docs.nuance.com/mix/get_started/quick_start/)" target="_blank">here</a>:

 - Ordering a large coffee step by step
 - Ordering a small coffee step by step